AngelaKostadinova/Pizza-App/README.md

 # Note-App
-RESTful Web Api Application for working with Notes.
+RESTful Web Api application for working with Notes.